What every best Air Purifiers has:

-"Relatively low amounts of ozone can cause chest pain, coughing, shortness of breath and throat irritation," according to the U.S. Environmental Protection Agency (EPA).
+Ozone in large amounts can neutralize strong odors (such as the smoke odor from fire damage), but, according to the EPA, using an ozone air purifier can be dangerous for human health because ozone can cause lung damage, worsen asthma and cause other lung problems.
+"Relatively low amounts of ozone can cause chest pain, coughing, shortness of breath and throat irritation," according to the EPA.
 "It may also worsen chronic respiratory diseases such as asthma as well as compromise the ability of the body to fight respiratory infections."

-There have been a lot of studies on the health effects of outdoor ozone levels, but few long-term tests have measured the effects of ozone produced by indoor devices like air cleaners.
+There have been a lot of studies on the health effects of outdoor ozone levels, but few long-term tests have measured the effects of ozone produced by indoor devices like ozone air purifiers or ionic air purifiers.
 One 2006 study published in the Journal of the Air & Waste Management Association tested 13 air purifiers, including several personal air cleaners designed to be in close proximity to the user.
 Research analysts concluded that even these are capable of producing steady levels of indoor ozone that exceed health standards.
 Indeed, some people say they can smell ozone, and some report headaches.
-In the past, ConsumerReports.org recommended some air purifiers that emit small amounts of ozone as a byproduct, but now editors say, "These products' performance has not changed significantly, but our advice has.
-We now believe that air purifiers that emit even small amounts of ozone (less than 50 parts per billion) are not your best choice."